-The first thing a plaintiff in a wrongful death lawsuit must prove is that the defendant's negligent or reckless conduct was responsible for their loved one's death.
-How your attorney will be able to establish liability depends on the unique facts of your case.
-For example, different elements apply to accident victims who are killed by a negligent truck driver than those killed by a defective product.
-With that in mind, it's important that you retain a wrongful death lawyer in who has not only successfully represented wrongful death victims, but who has also established a successful track record of representing injury victims across the spectrum of injury law.
+Different elements apply to accident victims who are killed by a negligent truck driver than those killed by a defective product.
+Retain a wrongful death lawyer in who has successfully handled wrongful death claims and has a successful track record of representing injury victims across the spectrum of injury law.

 Next, you'll need to prove that you are a member of the limited class of people Texas law allows to file a wrongful death lawsuit.
 Texas law places strict limitations on the eligibility of parties who can file a wrongful death claim, and specifically only allows the spouse, children, and parents of the deceased to file suit.
 Importantly, common law spouses and adopted children and parents are included, but step-parents and distant relatives (such as cousins, aunts, and uncles) are excluded.